-- sprio can be used to query job priorities. - squeue allows to query the list of pending and running jobs. - srun is used to initiate job-steps mainly within a job or start an interactive jobs.
-A job can contain multiple job steps executing sequentially or in parallel on independent or shared nodes within the job's node allocation. - sshare is used to retrieve fair-share information for each user. - sstat allows to query status information about a running job. - sview is a graphical user interface to get state information for jobs, partitions, and nodes. - sacct is used to retrieve accounting information about jobs and job steps in Slurm's database. - sacctmgr allows also the users to query some information about their accounts and other accounting information in Slurm's database.
+- sprio can be used to query job priorities. - sshare is used to retrieve fair-share information for each user. - sstat allows to query status information about a running job. - sview is a graphical user interface to get state information for jobs, partitions, and nodes. - sacctmgr allows also the users to query some information about their accounts and other accounting information in Slurm's database. - sattach is used to attach standard input, output, and error plus signal capabilities to a currently running job or job step. - sbcast is used to transfer a file to all nodes allocated for a job. - sgather is used to transfer a file from all allocated nodes to the currently active job.
+This command can be used only inside a job script.